On Sections of Convex Bodies in John's Position and of Generalised $B_p^n$ Balls: Volumes of sections of convex bodies in John's position

-It is easy to see that $K\subseteq L$.
-We will in fact estimate the volume of $K\cap H$ by the volume of

-In general, it is not true that we can obtain the analogous bound for the $k$-dimensional sections of $L$ that Ball obtained for the cube, i.e. that for every $1\ls k\ls n$ with $k\gr n/2$,
+In this section we will focus on centrally symmetric convex bodies $K\subseteq\R^n$ in John's position, with associated decomposition of the identity $(c_j,v_j)_{j=1}^m\in (0,1]\times(\partial K\cap S^{n-1})$.
+We will use the notation established in Section \ref{sec:GeneralSetting}.
+First, we show that it is not true that we can obtain the analogous bound to \eqref{eq:Ball-2} for the $k$-dimensional sections of $K$ that Ball obtained for the cube, i.e. It is not true that for every $1\ls k\ls n$ with $k\gr \frac{n}{2}$,

-This is showcased by the following example. \begin{theorem} There exists $k\in\mathbb{N}$ arbitrarily large such that for every $n\in\mathbb{N}$ with $n/2\ls k\ls n$ there exists a convex body $L$ in $\mathbb{R}^n$ which is in John's position, while
+This is showcased by the following example. \begin{theorem} There exists $k\in\mathbb{N}$ arbitrarily large such that for every $n\in\mathbb{N}$ with $\frac{n}{2}< k< n$ there exists a convex body $L$ in $\mathbb{R}^n$ which is in John's position, while